just-the-docs/just-the-docs/docs/update_personal_info.md

 >![Screenshot 1 of Updating your Info](https://github.com/Kid-W/Will-Test-Docs/blob/gh-pages/docs/images/update_personal_info/1_update_info.png?raw=true "Update Personal Info on the myBCIT Homepage.")
 <br>
->*This is where the "Update Personal Information" menu is located.*

 <br>

 >Here's a close up of the menu option to click:
 >![Screenshot 2 of Updating your Info](https://github.com/Kid-W/Will-Test-Docs/blob/gh-pages/docs/images/update_personal_info/2_update_info.png?raw=true "Close-up of the Online Self Service menu options.")
 <br>
->*A magnification of the previous image showing which menu option to select.*

 <br>